Zayne-sprague/Kaggle_VinBigData_Competition/README.md

 Goal:
 -

-- Rebuild the ResNet 50 model ( backbone for the detectron2 model ) [ Currently on this step ]
+- [x] Rebuild the ResNet 50 model ( backbone for the detectron2 model )
+    - [ ] Find 256px Grayscale pretrained resnet-50 weights, someone has to have it [ Currently on this step ]
+    - [ ] Visualize training to make sure its working correctly
-- Transfer learning to rebuilt ResNet model
+- [ ] Transfer learning to rebuilt ResNet model
-- Train new ResNet model on Check X-rays for detecting abnormal x-rays
+- [ ] Train new ResNet model on Check X-rays for detecting abnormal x-rays
-- Export weights
+- [ ] Export weights
-- Load weights into detectron2 res-50-fpn model
+- [ ] Load weights into detectron2 res-50-fpn model
-- Use weights as backbone for the actual bounding box classifier
+- [ ] Use weights as backbone for the actual bounding box classifier
-- Ensemble the two models, custom resnet 50 model and detectron to classify if an abnormality is present then find the bounding box for said abnormality respectively
+- [ ] Ensemble the two models, custom resnet 50 model and detectron to classify if an abnormality is present then find the bounding box for said abnormality respectively

 Hypothesis:
 -